virbickt/aruodas-rent-price-predictions/README.md

 # aruodas-rent-price-predictions
-The following has been made as part of the capstone project for module "Data Engineering" on Turing College, a project that encompasses software engineering and reproducable research, SQL and data scraping and deployment of machine learning models.
+The following has been made as part of the capstone project for module "Data Engineering" on Turing College, a project that encompasses software engineering and reproducable research, SQL, data scraping and deployment of machine learning models.
 The goal of the project is to set up a complete machine learning pipeline, from creating a Python package for data collection to training a model using the collected data, deploying it on cloud and making the model accessible via basic API.

 Model deployment is part of a process of building a machine learning pipeline.
 Model (stored here as `regressor.pkl`) used is a multivariate linear regression